Axiom-Robotics/AXIOM_OS/README.md

 ##  5.1.
 How It Works

-The user sends a natural language instruction through a chat UI or API.
+i)   The user sends a natural language instruction through a chat UI or API.

-ROSGPT passes that instruction, plus robot context and capabilities, to an LLM.
+ii)  ROSGPT passes that instruction, plus robot context and capabilities, to an LLM.

-The LLM responds in a constrained, machine-readable format (an action plan, JSON, or code-like structure), instead of freeform prose.​
+iii) The LLM responds in a constrained, machine-readable format (an action plan, JSON, or code-      like structure), instead of freeform prose.​

-ROSGPT parses that response with a robot-specific “parser” module (e.g., TurtleBot3 parser, manipulator parser) and turns it into ROS2 messages, service calls, or launch commands.​
+iv)  ROSGPT parses that response with a robot-specific “parser” module (e.g., TurtleBot3
+     parser, manipulator parser) and turns it into ROS2 messages, service calls, or launch commands.​

-The robot executes the resulting commands, and ROSGPT can stream back status or feedback as natural language.
+v)   The robot executes the resulting commands, and ROSGPT can stream back status or feedback
+     as natural language.